-The Festival is a major, year-long, Scotland-wide celebration led by The Royal Incorporation of Architects in Scotland which brings Scottish architecture to life and is a key part of the 2016 Year of Innovation, Architecture and Design.
+The Festival was a major, year-long, Scotland-wide celebration led by The Royal Incorporation of Architects in Scotland which brought Scottish architecture to life and was a key part of the 2016 Year of Innovation, Architecture and Design.

 Peer inside the minds of some of Scotland’s greatest architects, by admiring their portraits and encountering recreations of their most iconic designs.More info

-Buildings that take your breath away, exhibitions that capture your imagination and hundreds of inspiring events – Scotland’s Festival of Architecture 2016 will be big!
+Buildings that took your breath away, exhibitions that captured your imagination and hundreds of inspiring events – Scotland’s Festival of Architecture 2016 was big!

-With events taking place across Scotland throughout 2016, there's something for everyone to enjoy as we celebrate design and creativity across the breadth of Scotland’s built landscape.
-You'll get the chance to discover hidden treasures, old classics and new favourites with our inspiring, fun-filled programme of events and activities.
+Events took place across Scotland throughout 2016, and there was something for everyone to enjoy as we celebrated design and creativity across the breadth of Scotland’s built landscape.

-With 2016 designated as a year in which Scotland’s achievements in innovation, architecture and design will be showcased across the globe you'll not want to miss the fantastic events the Festival of Architecture has to offer as part of this exciting year-long celebration.
+2016 was designated as a year in which Scotland’s achievements in innovation, architecture and design was showcased across the globe, and the Festival of Architecture was a major part of this exciting year-long celebration.

 Celebrating the top 100 buildings from 1916-2015, nominated by the Scottish public.